Summary of the changes to the Accessible Canada Regulations about Digital Accessibility

 - there is no available technology that follows the digital standard

-- the organization has major problems using available technology even though it's been trying very hard
+- the organization has major problems using available technology even though it has been trying very hard

-- the organization doesn't have enough control over the technology
+- the organization does not have enough control over the technology

-If they can't follow the digital standard, organizations would have to give other ways of access to persons with disabilities.
-Organizations would have to make sure that persons with disabilities always have equitable access.
+If they can't follow the digital standard and this creates barriers for people, organizations must give other ways of access to persons with disabilities.

 Accessibility statements

-Organizations would have to update their accessibility statement every year.
+Organizations must update their accessibility statement every year.

 Rules for buying digital products and services

-- this training would be for employees who develop, support, or buy digital technologies
+- This training is for employees who develop, support, or buy digital technologies

-- after the first training, organizations would have to give refresher training every 3 years
+- After the first training, organizations have to give refresher training every 3 years

 Keeping records

-Federal public sector organizations, large and medium-sized business would have to keep an electronic copy of their:
+Federal public sector organizations, large and medium-sized businesses must keep an electronic copy of their:

 - accessibility assessments